Supporting our Community

 $73 Million in Funding for a New Billerica Memorial High School

 - In January, 2016, Billerica’s state delegation of Representative Marc Lombardo and Senator Ken Donnelly helped secure the largest state funding grant in Massachusetts history in the revised Massachusetts School Building Authority program.
-Billerica will receive over $73 Million in funding for the new Billerica Memorial High School
+Billerica received over $73 Million in funding for the new Billerica Memorial High School

 - The Student Opportunity Act implements a comprehensive education reform bill to increase Chapter 70 education aid to cities and towns by $1.5 billion over the next seven years - a historic level of investment